 Since its launch in 2016, the 10th generation Civic has quickly become a staple on Philippine roads.
 Its combination of seductive styling, sporty driving dynamics, spacious interior, and fuel efficiency makes it an excellent all-rounder.
 There’s no right or wrong variant with this Civic, thanks to its ability to conform to each buyer’s need.
-About four years since its initial release, how does this Civic, specifically this mid-grade 1.8 E, stack up against the newer competition?
+About four years since its initial release, how does this mid-grade Honda Civic 1.8 E, stack up against the newer competition?

 Honda Cars Philippines managed to sell 2,511 of these in 2019, putting it on top of the compact passenger car sales chart.
 One reason for its popularity is the Civic’s fastback profile, which received a refresh last year.
 The changes, however, are so subtle.
 Not that it’s a bad thing, since its futuristic and modern design has aged really well.
 Honda’s designers only changed the alloy wheels and front bumpers for this iteration, giving it a slightly more dynamic look than its predecessor.

-Likewise, the Civic’s only major change in the interior is very minimal, most notable of which is the revised 7-inch touch screen infotainment system.
-Nevertheless, the Civic’s interior is still reasonably stylish and upmarket.
+Likewise, the Honda Civic 1.8 E’s interior changes are very minimal, most notable of which is the revised 7-inch touch screen infotainment system.
+Nevertheless, it’s still reasonably stylish and upmarket.
 Soft-touch plastics adorn the top of the dash and door trims, though if a premium experience is what you’re looking for, the Mazda 3’s interior is considerably more luxurious.
 Still, plus points for the sheer amount of practicality, as expected in a Honda product.
 The center console is ginormous, with a very configurable cup holder situation.
 Plus space for the front occupants is generous with plenty of support in the seats for long drives.

 It’s the same situation at the back, which has always been a Honda strength.
 The Civic still offers one of the most spacious back seats in the class, despite the car’s swoopy design.
 Likewise, trunk space is also very generous for the class, offering 428 liters of space behind the rear seats.
 Of course, if you want more space, you can always fold down the rear seats.